doctea/usb_midi_clocker/README.md

   - but why would that only affect loops that are playing back?
   - really don't know what's going on here :(
   - workaround for the time being is to use hardware serial MIDI when notes+clock are needed
+  - hmm, may have worked around this by sending looper notes before sending clocks, in a do_pre_clock() function...?

 ### TODO/Future